rhysmoggs/ms4-morgan-and-co/README.md

 - Personal wishlists.
 - Personal profile.
 - Review posting.

 All website features will be documented in this README document.

 The website will clearly display information for all visitors, including the company contact information via social media links and helpful customer information pages (About us, Contact Us and the relevant delivery and returns pages).
 The website is fully responsible for a range of devices - from hand-held devices to larger screens such as monitors and even TVs.
 This is to ensure that as many people as possible can visit and use the website.

-The website is welcoming to a range of visitors and gives a very nice user-experience with plenty of on-screen prompts on display and a whole host of intuitive features, matched with secure technology working in the background to ensure a smooth, safe, efficient user-friendly experience.
+The website is welcoming to a range of visitors and gives a very nice user-experience with plenty of on-screen prompts on display.
+A whole host of intuitive features, matched with secure technology working in the background creates a smooth, safe and efficient user-friendly experience.

 The website is easily maintainable through the admin portal, but also allows admin/store owners to manage aspects of their store by just signing in to the website itself.
-This is obviously of huge importance and allows the store owner to easily update their store and any time, without having to contact their website developer or miss out on business opportunities.
+This is obviously of huge importance and allows the store owner to easily update their store at any time, without having to contact their website developer or miss out on business opportunities.
 The website and the features built in to the design means it's adaptive and scalable - the store owners can add more products and in turn more user interactivity.
 This means that Morgan & Co is very much future-proofed.

 [Back to table of contents](#table-of-contents)

 # Project Goals
 This is the fourth and final project submission for [Code Institute](https://codeinstitute.net/)'s 'Level 5 Diploma in Web Application Development' course.
 The task is to design, build and implement a full-stack e-commerce website that incorporates Django/Python.
 A shopping bag and checkout app will serve as the stores purchasing method, using Stripe's online payment processing system.
 This will be fully functioning, secure and tested with feedback provided to the users of the website.

-The projects goals are to emulate an application that's as close-to-ready to launch - intending for the website to be able to be passed over to the store owners and for them to manage the rest.
+The projects goals are to emulate an application that's ready to launch - intending for the website to be passed over to the store owners and for them to manage the rest.

 This project provides an opportunity for the developer to showcase the backend and frontend skills acquired during the length of the course.